OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-136.md

 ## Psalm 136:1

-> Give thanks to the Lord, for He is good,
+> Offer gratitude to the Lord, for He is good,
 >
 > > His love endures forever.

 ## Psalm 136:2

-> Give thanks to the God of gods,
+> Offer gratitude to the God of gods,
 >
 > > His love endures forever.

 ## Psalm 136:3

-> Give thanks to the Lord of lords,
+> Offer gratitude to the Lord of lords,
 >
 > > His love endures forever.